New Orleans Child Molestation Defense Attorney

 Defending Child Molestation Charges in Louisiana

 A potential defense for the crime of Molestation of a Juvenile in Louisiana is to show that the accused could not be guilty because he was not alone when the act allegedly occurred.
-A good sex crimes defense attorney also may try to show ulterior motives for false accusations.
+A good criminal defense attorney also may try to show ulterior motives for false accusations.
 Of course, attacking the character of a child is a risky tactic; jurors may view it as overly aggressive.
-However, an aggressive criminal defense attorney will question the complaining witness with the necessary skill and finesse to demonstrate that the child is perpetuating a lie that could easily ruin a client’s life.
+However, a skilled sex crimes attorney will question the complaining witness with the necessary skill and finesse to demonstrate that the child is perpetuating a lie that could easily ruin a client’s life.

 Establishing an alternative perpetrator is another potential defense that is often employed in child molestation cases.
 The trauma of child sexual abuse can cause the victim to develop inaccurate memories of the experience.
 Through expert witnesses such as a trained psychologist, a defense attorney might suggest an alternative abuser or establish enough doubt of the defendant’s guilt to win an acquittal in a jury trial.